-During mating season, the roosters tend to be a bit aggressive, but they shouldn’t show this aggression towards their keepers.
+During mating season, the roosters tend to be a bit aggressive, but they usually do not show this aggression towards their keepers.
 Most of the time, they’ll follow you around and gather at your feet for treats and love.
 With this being the case, you want to make sure you don’t step on them or accidentally fall over them.

 Dominique Chicken Egg Laying

 When looking at egg laying abilities, Dominique does a fantastic job.
-They lay a brown egg that’s medium sized and usually lay between 230-270 eggs per year.
-This will equal out to around 4 eggs per week.
+They lay medium-sized brown eggs and usually lay between 230-270 eggs per year.
+This will equal around 4 eggs per week.